My review philosophy

 - The podcast is a small, independent podcast that I do not enjoy (see the last bullet point up above)

 Becoming one of my supporters on Patreon will not gain you advantage when requesting reviews.
-Patreon support should not be seen as a way of buying my favor; it won’t work.
+Being a part of my Discord server will also not gain you advantage when requesting reviews.

 What I’m looking for